 Your wrists, made of eight small bones and connected by tendons and ligaments, allow a wide range of motion.
 For example, they bend up (extension), down (flexion), or side-to-side (deviation).
 These wrist flexibility movements enhance your range of motion so daily tasks and yoga flows feel smooth and pain-free.

-Preparing for Wrist Flexibility Exercises
+Preparing for Yoga Wrist Stretches

 - Gentle Shakes: Shake your hands loosely for 15-30 seconds, like shaking off water. 👋